Australian cricketers to take part in COVID-19 fundraiser for India | Sports-Games

 ''Being a cricketer from Australia, we have a unique relationship with Indian people,'' Lalor told cricket.com.au.

-''It's a beautiful part of the world, they're absolutely cricket-mad and they bend over backward to make every cricketer feel welcomed and accommodated.
+''It's a beautiful part of the world, they're absolutely cricket mad and they bend over backwards to make every cricketer feel welcomed and accommodated.

 ''If we're able to raise any money at all to help what's going on in India, that'll go a long way,'' he added.